Music & the Spoken Word: The Christmas story in Luke 2

 “And the angel said unto them, Fear not: for, behold, I bring you good tidings of great joy, which shall be to all people.

-“For unto you is born this day in the city of David a Savior, which is Christ the Lord.
+“For unto you is born this day in the city of David a Saviour, which is Christ the Lord.

 “And this shall be a sign unto you; Ye shall find the babe wrapped in swaddling clothes, lying in a manger.

-Note: Editor’s note: “The Spoken Word” is shared by Derrick Porter each Sunday during the weekly Tabernacle Choir at Temple Square broadcast.
-This will be given Sunday, Dec.
-14, 2025.
-Stephanie J. Block and Sebastian Arcelus, guest artists for this year’s Tabernacle Choir and Orchestra at Temple Square Christmas concert, will read the message from Luke 2 during Sunday’s broadcast.
-This week is No. 5,022 of the broadcast.